Getting Started with 3D Printing

 I Have Not Received Tracking Information on My Order Yet.

-If you recently placed your order but have not received tracking information, this is likely because the order has not shipped yet.
-Amazon Fulfillment will normally process and ship out orders within 12 hours, but sometimes it takes a few days.
-We can get you a "Latest Delivery Date" if you were to email us with your order number at Support@Polymaker.com
+If you recently placed your order but haven't received tracking information, it's likely because the order hasn't shipped yet.
+Amazon Fulfillment typically processes and ships orders within 12 hours, but sometimes it can take a few days.
+If you need to know the latest delivery date, please email us with your order number at Support@Polymaker.com.

 No Updates on Shipping, Delayed, Or Lost in Transit